Eysturoyartunnilin | World’s First Under Sea Roundabout

 The Faroe Islands has opened the country’s longest under-sea tunnel.
 It contains the world’s first roundabout under water.
+Read on and learn everything about the Eysturoy tunnel.

 A young student, Tóki Højgaard, from the small village Rituvík on Eysturoy island was the first person to mention an underwater tunnel between the two neighbouring islands.
 Tóki Højgaard was 25 years old when he in 1999 wrote a comment in the local newspaper, Dimmalætting, about a tunnel under the Tangafjørður strait.